THE BEST AERO HELMET FOR ROAD CYCLISTS

-Some of these height and location adjustments gave me almost unlimited degrees of freedom to make the fit work while a couple didn’t have enough adjustment to fit my head well enough to check off all six items no matter what I tried.
+Some of these height and location adjustments gave me almost unlimited degrees of freedom to make the fit work, while a couple didn’t have enough adjustment to fit my head well enough to check off all six items no matter what I tried.

 Some have front and back straps that are sewn or fixed together where they meet under your ears.
-When they fall in the right place, that’s a no hassle solution you never have to touch again.
+When they fall in the right place, that’s a no-hassle solution you never have to touch again.
 When it doesn’t, there’s no way to change it.

-I’ve found some helmets use straps and clasps that are too flimsy or have so much range built into them that getting the adjustment just right is a bit of a hassle and then the clasp loosens, comes undone too easily or isn’t very comfortable against your face in the first place.
+I’ve found some helmets use straps and clasps that are too flimsy or have so much range built into them that getting the adjustment just right is a bit of a hassle, and then the clasp loosens, comes undone too easily or isn’t very comfortable against your face in the first place.

-When I did my first helmet review, I wore a few helmets that I could easily adjust for a safe fit, had good padding in the right places but weren’t comfortable on my head.
+When I did my first helmet review, I wore a few helmets that I could easily adjust for a safe fit, and had good padding in the right places but weren’t comfortable on my head.

-Clearly, some of us have rounder heads while others have more oval ones.
+Clearly, some of us have rounder heads, while others have more oval ones.
 Could it be that adjusting a helmet only gets you so far to a good level of comfort if your head has one shape and the helmet you are trying is ideally suited for another?
-My starting hypothesis was that the answer to that question was yes and I set out to see if that was right.
+My starting hypothesis was that the answer to that question was yes, and I set out to see if that was right.

 I didn’t find any suggestion of head shape geometry or bias in the company product descriptions of aero bike helmets I have reviewed here or for the broader lines of helmets made by the same companies.

 However, I found the illustration you see below from Chris Kraus at the retailer Revzilla who did a great job explaining what’s going on for his biker gear customers in his Motorcycle Helmets 101 article.